abhilash0505/homebridge-smarteefi-local/README.md

 - Fan - ON/OFF/Set Speed; Works but Fan control maybe buggy
 - Switch/Fan Module - TBD
 - Anything else? - TBD

+## Gotchas
+The web portal of Smarteefi does not accurately work for FAN modules.
+If you have a dedicated FAN module or a module with FAN, the current power/speed is determined by the operations performed on HomeBridge.

+Additionally, the web portal does not support 5 devices in a module.
+A special "hack" has been added to support the same.
+It assumes that in a 5 module device with a specific series in serial #, the last module is a fan.